tentjs/tent/lib/ideas.md

 ## To-do

+- Find a way to only append styles  if the element is visible on the screen.
-- Store uuid's for scoped styles, and check if it exists when creating new ones.
+- ~~Store uuid's for scoped styles, and check if it exists when creating new ones.~~

 ## Mounted